Past Events in Christchurch

 46th IAH Congress Malaga

-The IAH (Spanish Chapter (IAH-GE) and the centre of Hydrogeology of the University of Malaga (CEHIUMA) are honoured to host and invite you to the 46th IAH Congress in Malaga, Spain 22 to 27 September 2019.
+The IAH (Spanish Chapter (IAH-GE) and the centre of Hydrogeology of the University of Malaga (CEHIUMA) held their 46th IAH Congress in Malaga, Spain on 22 to 27 September 2019.

 For more information visit: http://www.iah2019.org/#